 Generally, these raw materials are not packaged individually but shipped in bulk.
-So it is always important to opt for marine cargo insurance.
+So it is always important to opt for marine cargo insurance to get a cover against such hazards.
 Most of the dry loads are known as ‘hazardous goods.’
 Hence, they need special care and attention in loading, unloading, and transportation.
-The carriage of solid cargoes has common hazards that very importer and exporter should know.
+The carriage of solid cargoes has common hazards that every importer and exporter should know.

 Cargo Falls from Height

-Cargoes such as quartz, iron ore, and steel scraps have high density.
+Cargoes such as quartz, iron ore, and steel scraps have high densities.
 Hence, cargo may fall from a height while performing cargo operations.
 It may either fall from discharging grab or conveyor belt to the ship deck.
-Workers may get severely injured on deck if a lump hits them.
+Workers may incur injury on deck if a lump hits them.
 It can even cause death.
 So, responsible supervisors should always monitor the cargo operation.
 Make sure no one is present in the working area during operations.
-Make sure the persons in loading service wear safety gears like safety shoes, helmets, and highlighting vests.
+Make sure the persons in the loading service wear safety gear like safety shoes, helmets, and highlighting vests.

-It is one of the greatest threats on bulk cargo shipments, especially when it comes to carrying grain cargo.
+It is one of the greatest threats to bulk cargo shipments, especially when it comes to carrying grain cargo.
 Grain settles on around 2% of volume.
 Small void spaces are present on the top of the surface.
 The grain may shift in these vacant spaces.
 So, it is important to conduct trimming to reduce the risk of cargo shifting.
-Grain is free flowing, which can affect vessel’s stability.
+Grain is free-flowing, which can affect the vessel’s stability.

 Dust from Cargo

 In bulk carriers, dust is another common hazard.
 Most bulk cargoes have dust.
-If these fine dust particles are inhaled, they may take a toll on worker’s health as they are exposed to huge levels of dust.
+Inhaling these fine dust particles may take a toll on worker’s health due to the exposure.
 Dust can cause eye irritation and sneezing.
-So, make sure everyone wears a respirator when a cargo is being loaded or unloaded.
+So while loading or unloading cargo, it should be made sure that everyone wears a respirator.
 Make sure deck machinery is safe from dust.
 Renew the filters when soiled.

-Preparing cargo for the next carriage is the important part of carrier operations.
-Lack of preparation can cause problems in cargo quality like water ingress, contamination or cargo loss.
-The dust and residues of last cargo may contaminate the loaded bulk cargo and cause stains.
-When contaminated by remains of last cargo, cement may lose its binding strength.
+Preparing cargo for the next carriage is an important part of carrier operations.
+Lack of preparation can cause problems in cargo quality like water ingress, contamination, or cargo loss.
+The dust and residues of the last cargo may contaminate the loaded bulk cargo and cause stains.
+When contaminated by the remains of the last cargo, cement may lose its binding strength.